Skip to main content

 Complex Multi-Axis Work

-Best Choice: Mazak - Integrex and Variaxis are industry standards for multi-tasking and 5-axis.
+Best Choice: Mazak.
+Integrex and Variaxis are industry standards for multi-tasking and 5-axis.
 Mazatrol makes complex programming more accessible.
-Industry-leading capability.

 Education / Training

-Best Choice: Haas - Intuitive control system is perfect for teaching.
+Best Choice: Haas.
+Intuitive control is perfect for teaching.
 Strong educational programs and support.
 Students learn on machines they'll likely encounter in industry.

 Medical Device Manufacturing

-Best Choice: Mazak or Okuma - Precision and repeatability for demanding medical tolerances.
-Thermal stability ensures consistency.
-Both offer machines suitable for regulated environments.
+Best Choice: Mazak or Okuma.
+Precision and repeatability for demanding medical tolerances.
+Thermal stability ensures consistency in regulated environments.

 All three brands make excellent used equipment purchases.
 Their quality means well-maintained machines have years of productive life remaining.